club-organizers/club-organizers.github.io/.github/ISSUE_TEMPLATE/task_template.md

 ---
 name: Task Template
-about: Use this to create a new task for M1
+about: Use this to create a new task!
 title: "issue-XX"
 labels: task
 assignees: